TubercularOx/darkhaunter/Geekery/roy.md

 ## Profession: Goatherd

 Some argue that taking a class doesn’t necessarily mean earning skill points.
 I don’t like this interpretation; the setting is self-aware about the importance of skill points, and it’s hard to see a class that offers none being accepted as a substitute for one that does.

+# Roy's Sword

+I have chosen to list Roy's Sword as its own character.
+It's practically the seventh member of the team.
+It is a +5 Greatsword with a number of more specific qualities.

+## Call to Hand

+Rich alludes to *Weapons of Legacy* as the rulebook devoted to the idea of Roy “feeling at his sword super hard” to grant it magical abilities, but says he didn’t like it after reading it and chose not to use it.

+However, *Call to Hand*, a least legacy ability, is a perfect match for how Roy summons his sword.

+## Starmetal

+Starmetal is printed in Complete Arcane.
+There it is equivalent to adamantium but also has Outsider Bane as a free bonus.
+Rich mentions neither of these features so it is likely he is using his own version of starmetal.

+## Undead Bane

+The green fire that harms undead may be a more dramatic version of the Undead Bane enchantment.

+## Throwing

+Effectively throwing a greatsword the way Roy does is not the default for greatswords.
+A Throwing enchantment would allow for it.

+## Conclusion

+Roy's sword could be a +5 Starmetal Greatsword of Undead Bane, Throwing and Legacy, with Call to Hand as a least legacy ability.
+The two enchantments make it equal to a +7 Greatsword, worth 98,000 GP, or 37.7% of a 16th level character's expected wealth.
+The legacy ability doesn't price well.